Brausepaul/lorcana-app-importer/README.md

 - Mickey Mouse - True Friend (promo) cannot be imported, this card does not show in the app for me.
 - A whole new world (promo) cannot be imported, this card does not show in the app for me.
+- Dreamborn currently does not support rainbow / starter deck foils.

 # Prerequisites